rahaaatul/awesome-efootball/data/top-five/Liga BBVA MX.md

 |   73   |      A. Mozo      |           | 20,000 |
 |   71   | Gustavo Ferrareis |           | 10,000 |
 |   67   |    C. Sanchez     |           | 6,500  |
+* Only 4 FFs in the whole league

 ### Offensive Goalkeeper
 | Rating |    Name    | Potential | Price  |